hassanzohdy/reinforcements/README.md

 ### Merging objects deeply

 Another good feature from `Obj` object is to merge objects deeply.

+You may use `Obj.merge` or import `objMerge` directly from the package.

 ```js
 import { Obj } from '@mongez/reinforcements';